Hard Negative Sampling via Regularized Optimal Transport for Contrastive Representation Learning: Experimental Corroboration

+We report classification accuracy for representations learned by optimizing these three loss functions for the STL10, CIFAR10, and CIFAR100 datasets.
+For Tiny-ImageNet, we only report results based on the NCE loss in Equation~(\ref{NCE_loss_2}) as it is a large dataset.
+In our experiments, we approximate all expectations appearing in the loss functions using empirical averages over a batch of $B$ training samples.
+For the representation function we use the modified ResNet-50 architecture in \cite{robinson2021contrastive} with a representation dimension of 2048 and a projection head with a dimension of 128 used in \cite{robinson2021contrastive}.
+For linear reasdout, we train a linear classifier with a fixed representation generated by the learned ResNet-50.

-\textbf{Training Procedure:} There are two hyperparameters to tune namely, $\epsilon$ for our method, and $\tau$ that appears as a hyper-parameter in the debaised loss \citep{chuang2020debiased}.
-For these we perform a grid search over the sets $\{0.1,0.3,0.5,0.7,1\}$ for $\epsilon$ and $\{0.01, 0.05, 0.1, 0.5\}$ for $\tau$.
+\textbf{Training Procedure:} There are two hyperparameters to tune namely, $\epsilon$ for our method, and $\tau$ that appears as a hyper-parameter in the debaised loss \cite{chuang2020debiased}.
+For these we perform a grid search over the set $\{0.1,0.3,0.5,0.7,1\}$ for $\epsilon$ and the set $\{0.01, 0.05, 0.1, 0.5\}$ for $\tau$.
+We kept all other hyperparameters the same as in \cite{robinson2021contrastive} to ensure a fair comparison.

 All models are trained for $E = 400$ epochs with batch size $B = 512$.
-We use the Adam optimizer with learning rate $0.001$ and weight decay $10^{-6}$.
+We use the Adam optimizer with $0.001$ as learning rate and $10^{-6}$ as the weight decay value.
 We use NVIDIA A100 32 GB GPU for our computations and it takes about 20 hours to train one model (400 epochs) for each dataset.

-\textbf{Results:} Tables~\ref{tbl:STL10}, \ref{tbl:CIFAR10}, and \ref{tbl:CIFAR100} compare the best accuracies of different methods attained for three different loss function on three image datasets.
+\textbf{Results:} Tables~\ref{tbl:STL10}, \ref{tbl:CIFAR10}, \ref{tbl:CIFAR100}, and \ref{tbl:Tiny-imagenet} compare the best accuracies attained by different methods using three different loss functions on four image datasets.
 Our proposed method clearly improves over the baseline.
-For the NCE loss, we observe absolute improvements of $4.8$ and $2.5$ percentage points over SimCLR on the STL10 and CIFAR100 datasets, respectively.
+For the NCE loss, we observe absolute improvements of $4.8$, $2.5$, and $2.9$ percentage points over SimCLR on the STL10, CIFAR100, and Tiny-imagenet datasets respectively.
 For Debiased NCE loss, the absolute improvements over SimCLR are $3.2$ and $2.0$ percentage points on the STL10 and CIFAR100 datasets, respectively.
-The performance of our method is very similar to that of \citep{robinson2020contrastive}.
-This is consistent with our theoretical analysis and insights from Lemma \ref{connection} which shows that our entropy-regularized hard negative sampling distribution has the same exponential form as the distribution proposed in \citep{robinson2020contrastive}.
+The performance of our method is very similar to that of \cite{robinson2021contrastive}.
+This is consistent with our theoretical analysis and insights from Lemma \ref{connection} which shows that our entropy-regularized hard negative sampling distribution has the similar exponential form as the distribution proposed in \cite{robinson2021contrastive}.